“Jesus said to them, “I am the bread of life; whoever comes to me will never hunger, and whoever believes in me will never thirst.” John 6:35

 “For my flesh is true food, and my blood is true drink.
 Whoever eats my flesh and drinks my blood remains in me and I in him.”
 John 6:55-56

 Baptized children in the second or third grade, after completing a first year in parish faith formation and/or St. Mary’s Parish School, are invited to prepare to receive their first Reconciliation and first Eucharist.
 St. Mary’s sacramental preparation process is designed to assist and support parents as the primary catechist of their child(ren) (CCC#2221-2223.)
 Parents receive a preparation books for each child to be used in the home prior to receiving each Sacrament.
 Monthly parent sessions (September to April) help guide and support parents through each stage of the preparation process.
 Parents are invited to contact the parish office for additional information.
 Parents who choose to school their children at home should contact the parish office to enroll their children in sacramental preparation.
-To sign your child up for First Reconciliation and First Eucharist Preparation, please fill out the Children-Youth Registration Form.
+To sign your child up for First Reconciliation and First Eucharist Preparation, please contact the office.

 Parents of children who were baptized in a different Christian tradition, or who have a developmental disability, or who have completed the fifth grade, should contact the parish office.
 An interview with the family will be scheduled to help the parish priest and staff determine the best option for the family and child(ren.)